krasimir/react-in-patterns/patterns/one-direction-data-flow/README.md

 };
 ```

 *(Notice that we are using [`forceUpdate`](https://facebook.github.io/react/docs/component-api.html#forceupdate) which is not really recommended.
 Normally a [high-order component](https://github.com/krasimir/react-in-patterns/tree/master/patterns/higher-order-components) is used to enable the re-rendering.
-We use `forceUpdate` so we keep the example simple.)*
+We used `forceUpdate` just to keep the example simple.)*

 Because of this change the `Switcher` becomes really simple.
-We don't need the internal state inside:
+We don't need the internal state:

 ```js
 class Switcher extends React.Component {